hewisaurus/PrancingTurtle/GettingStarted.md

 ### Copy example files (mail account info and DB connection strings)
 In the PrancingTurtle (web) project, the two files you'll need to create are **PrancingTurtle/ConnectionStrings.config** and **PrancingTurthe/Helpers/Mail/AccountInfo.cs**.
 Example files are provided next to where the live files should live, so you can copy/paste their contents and create the new files.
 This is in place so that you're able to point your debug copy of PT to a local MySQL server for ease of use, as well as the mail engine if you'd like to debug that too.

+You can change the name of the connection strings away from **PTGalera** and **PTHangfire** if you wish, but be sure to change them in the dependency injection registry as well (**PrancingTurtle/DependencyResolution/Registries/RepositoryRegistry.cs**)

 ### Set the web project as the startup project
 Right-click the PrancingTurtle web project and click "Set as Startup Project" if it isn't set already... unless, of course, you're debugging the AutoExtracter or AutoParser projects.